-You can either define which project or component to update (for example weblate/master), or use --all to update all existing components.
+You can either define which project or component to update (for example weblate/application), or use - all to update all existing components.

 Note: Usually it is better to configure hooks in the repository to trigger Notification hooks, instead of regular polling by updategit.